-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON NOVEMBER 21, 2013
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON NOVEMBER 20, 2014

-The 2013 annual meeting of shareholders of Northeast Bancorp will be held on Thursday, November 21, 2013 at 10:00 a.m., Eastern Time, at the offices of Goodwin Procter LLP located at Exchange Place, 53 State Street, Boston, Massachusetts 02109, for the following purposes:
+The 2014 annual meeting of shareholders of Northeast Bancorp will be held on Thursday, November 20, 2014 at 10:00 a.m., Eastern Time, at the offices of Goodwin Procter LLP located at Exchange Place, 53 State Street, Boston, Massachusetts 02109, for the following purposes:

-- 1. To elect the three nominees named in the proxy statement as Class III directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
-To approve, on an advisory, non-binding basis, the compensation of our named executive officers. - 3.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2014. - 4.
+- 1. To elect the three nominees named in the proxy statement as Class I directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - To approve, on an advisory, non-binding basis, the compensation of our named executive officers. - 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2015. - 4.
+To approve, on an advisory, non-binding basis, the frequency of a shareholder vote to approve the compensation of the named executive officers. - 5.
 To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.
 At this time we are not aware of any such other matters.

-You may vote if you were a holder of shares of voting common stock of record as of the close of business on September 26, 2013.
+You may vote if you were a holder of shares of voting common stock of record as of the close of business on September 25, 2014.
 If you do not plan to attend the meeting and vote your shares of voting common stock in person, we urge you to vote your shares as instructed in the proxy statement.
 Please complete, date, sign and return the accompanying proxy card, or submit your proxy electronically via the Internet or telephone.